Close

 • Supported AHIMA’s mission, vision, strategy, and key initiatives.

-Guidelines: Nomination criteria for this award include the following:
+Guidelines: Nomination criteria for this award includes the following:

-Award Description: The Leadership Award honors individuals or groups who have provided outstanding service as a leader for a minimum of 5 years; demonstrated ongoing leadership competency with the association and the profession; adhered and advocated for the AHIMA Code of Ethics, and any other appropriate codes of conduct; valued honesty, integrity and transparency and work as team players/collaborators; recognized as a qualified authority in the HI profession, and present a positive professional image for the association and the profession.
+Award Description: The Leadership Award honors those individuals or groups who have provided outstanding service as a leader for a minimum of 10 years; demonstrated on-going leadership competency with the association and the HI profession; adhered to and advocated for the AHIMA Code of Ethics, and any other appropriate codes of conduct; valued honesty, integrity, and transparency and work as team players/collaborators; recognized as a qualified authority in the HI profession; and present a positive professional image for the association and the profession.

-Qualifications: Qualified nominees are individuals or groups who are AHIMA members of the Association with proven leadership abilities, and who have distinguished themselves in the profession as a recognized leader through dynamic leadership and strategy.
-They have also fostered creativity, innovation, and positive transformation in the work and professional volunteer environments.
-Nominee must be an AHIMA member at the time of nomination.
+Qualifications: Qualified nominees are individuals or groups who are AHIMA members with proven leadership abilities, and who have distinguished themselves in the profession through strategy fostered creativity, innovation, and positive transformation in the work and professional volunteer environments.
+Nominees must be an AHIMA member at the time of nomination.

-Guidelines: Nomination criteria for this award include the following:
+Guidelines: Nomination criteria for this award includes the following:

 • Provided examples of leadership abilities and long-term benefits in the work and volunteer environments.